ronaldbradford/doit-lab1/lesson2/README.md

 2023-03-02 09:52:37  * Running on http://127.0.0.1:3000/ (Press CTRL+C to quit)
 ```

-## Testing the Sererless container locallly
+## Testing the Serverless container locally

 You can now repeat the steps in Lesson 1, however using port 3000 instead of 8000.